SikuliX/SikuliX-Docs/src/main/resources/docs/source/scripting.rst

   Following the conventions of Maven projects you should store your images in a subfolder at ``src/main/resources`` for example ``src/main/resources/images``, which then at jar production will be copied to the root level of the jar.
 Not following this suggestion you have to work according to the case *other projects*.

   ``ImagePath.add("someClass/images")``
-    where someClass is the name of a class contained in a jar on the class path containing the images folder.
+    where someClass is the name of a class contained in a jar or folder on the class path containing the images folder.

 *Usage in other Projects:*